Police fire as vehicle driven at patrol during dramatic arrest in Dunedin

 The man had been sought in relation to a series of offences committed in the Otago Coastal Area over recent days.

-The man had been sought over a series of offences committed in the Otago coastal area over recent days.
+The 46-year-old had been sought over a series of offences committed in the Otago coastal area over recent days.

-Officers involved in the operation to locate the man saw him at a commercial premises on Kaikorai Valley Rd at approximately 6pm and attempted to apprehend him.
+Officers involved in the operation to locate the man saw him at a commercial premises on Kaikorai Valley Rd at approximately 6pm on Wednesday and attempted to arrest him.

-Southern District Commander Superintendent Jason Guthrie said the offender drove his vehicle towards the patrol car and officers in his efforts to avoid arrest.
+Guthrie said the suspect drove his vehicle towards the patrol car and officers in his efforts to avoid arrest.

-In response, police used a range of tactical options including firing a shot from a police pistol.
+In response, police said they used a range of tactical options, including firing a shot from a police pistol.

 "No other shots were fired in the incident, and nobody was injured," he said.

-The offender fled the area in the vehicle, which was later found in nearby Brockville.
+The man fled in the vehicle, which was later found in nearby Brockville after it was spiked.

-He was captured soon after by a police dog team in the Fraser's Gully area.
+He then fled on foot into the bush before being captured soon after by a police dog team in the Fraser's Gully area.

 "Police want to reassure the community that there is no ongoing public safety risk following this incident," Guthrie said.